'Reflections on my practice' by Poppy Emer Greenford

 My methodologies are developed through practical research projects both personally and working with other performers.

 Circus Theatre integration is my area of artistic interest.
-Devising around a theme, creating stories through circus as a multi-dimensional form of storytelling.
+My work so far has been devised around a theme, creating stories through circus as a multi-dimensional form of storytelling.
+However, in my current research project, I am beginning from multiple starting points to find the meeting point.
+As an opportunity to challenge myself and find new frames.

 The content of my creative work is inspired firstly by nature and our human relationship to the earth, and secondly by other artists and activists who also make work about ecology.
 Authors, Visual artists and Activists who share progressive views of 'how to live on a dying planet' (Haraway) What we all have in common is an understanding that art is activism and stories shape the world.